Arm-Examples/topo-executorch-image-classifier/README.md

 ### Clone the Project

-The clone step will prompt you for value for the `MODEL` parameter.
-Leave the input empty to select the default.
+The clone step will prompt you for values for the `MODEL` and `HF_ENDPOINT` parameters.
+Leave either input empty to select its default.

 ```bash
 topo clone https://github.com/Arm-Examples/topo-executorch-image-classifier.git